(This page revised August 5, 2022)

 Test the assembly with the section (or the ferrule, if your pen is a PFM) to see that the sac protector slides freely in the section’s grooves.
 Do not lubricate this area with grease or any other substance!
 If you pried too aggressively when you were uncrimping the sac protector, it may jam.
 If it does, you will need to push the guide rails back into shape.
 To do this, use the edge of the back end of your tweezers to push downward (toward the center of the sac protector) and inward (sidewise, to narrow the guide rail) on each side of each guide rail at the open end of the sac protector, as shown by the red arrows in the photo below.
 Do this carefully, not pushing too hard or too far.
 Test the fit, and repeat the operation until the sac protector slides freely in the section.

 The first step in reassembling the back end of the pen is to install a new O-ring in the barrel.
 As indicated in the footnotes to this article, it is important to use an exact replacement O-ring; a standard off-the shelf O-ring will yield a sloppy fit and will allow some amount of air leakage, reducing the air pressure in the barrel to collapse the sac during filling.
-Holding the O-ring in your tweezers, apply a small amount of silicone grease to the O-ring and fit the part into the groove in the distal end of the barrel.
+Holding the O-ring in your tweezers, apply a small amount of silicone grease to the O-ring and fit the part into the groove in the back end of the barrel.
 This is a somewhat finicky process; be patient and persistent.
 When the O-ring is in place, use a cotton swab to remove excess grease from the recess at the end of the barrel, being careful not to wipe the grease off the O-ring.

 Beginning with the original Touchdown, Sheaffer’s workers used special tools to make the task easier; shown below are the tools that I made to duplicate the Sheaffer tools.
 The smaller tool, with a long setback at the end, is for the Snorkel; the other is for the PFM and the 1949 Touchdown.
 (The other end of the Snorkel tool fits the Touchdown TM and the Imperial Touchdown.)
 These tools slide into the barrel and come to rest with the end positioned right at the groove, so that you cannot push the O-ring past the groove and on into the barrel.
 (If you’re not set up to fabricate a tool like this, you can use a length of wooden dowel with the “business end” slightly beveled so that it will fit as far up into the barrel as it needs to go.)